jdavisp3/eks-workshop/content/beginner/130_exposing-service/connecting.md

 service/my-nginx exposed
 {{< /output >}}

 This specification will create a Service which targets TCP port 80 on any Pod with the run: my-nginx label, and expose it on an abstracted Service port (targetPort: is the port the container accepts traffic on, port: is the abstracted Service port, which can be any port other pods use to access the Service).
-View Service API object to see the list of supported fields in service definition.
+View the Service API object to see the list of supported fields in a service definition.
 Check your Service:

 ```bash
 kubectl -n my-nginx get svc my-nginx